nagyistoce/cocoatutorials/gso13trunk/msvc2005/ReadMe.txt

 1    Build Instructions
 1.1  Tools
-1.2  Install zlib and expat sources.
+1.2  Install zlib, expat, and curl sources.
 1.3  Open exiv2\msvc2005\exiv2.sln
 1.4  What is build
 1.5  Building with zlib1.2.3 (or 1.2.5) and expat 2.0.1